nnirror/wax/README.md

 - `set` immediately sets the counter to that value.

 ## cycle
 Generates a sine wave between -1 and 1, oscillating at `frequency (hz)`.
+The phase of the sine wave can be modified at signal-rate with `phase`,which will be added to the `frequency (hz)` parameter.

 ## delay
 Applies a delay effect to `signal in`, lasting `delay time (ms)` and feeding back based on `feedback`.